Tykky/Raytracer/README.md

 ## Current state of the project

 ![](Documentation/data/renders/demo.png)
-The render is now more efficient in rendering multiple objects.
+The renderer is now more efficient in rendering multiple objects.
 This is due to use of bounding volume hierarchy data structure.
 Hit testing is done in logarithmic time O(log(n)) instead of linear.